 - Bring your mountain bike (or rent one) to explore a huge network of trails.

-- Go fishing with a guide in a mountain river or beautiful lake.
+- Go fishing with a guide in a mountain river or a beautiful lake.

 - See waterfalls below!